Rollback proposed for Michelle Obama school lunch guidelines

 “Healthy school meals help combat childhood obesity and poor cardiovascular health, but they also help establish a foundation for a lifetime of healthy behaviors,” the group said.

-As the first lady, Obama championed healthier school meals as part of the “Let’s Move” campaign.
+As first lady, Obama championed healthier school meals as part of the “Let’s Move” campaign.

 “With one in three of our kids on track to have diabetes, it’s unconscionable that the Trump administration would do the bidding of the potato and junk food industries,” Kass said.